ktnlvr/zedmech/rules.typ

 == Overheating

 When #heat and #damage overlap the Mech overheats.
 Roll the amount of dice equal to overlap.
 Take the lowest.
 On a success remove all overlap.

+== Symbols

+1. *_r_#radius* Targets everything in radius _r_.
+0 means the space itself, 1 is the space itself and all the neighboring spaces and so on.

 == Credit